mcgillgraphics/mcgillgraphics.github.io/README.md

 ### Website Updates

-#### Users

-We do not use pull requests on this repository as this would require every student to clone the main build in order to modify a handful of files.
+__Users.__ We do not use pull requests on this repository as this would require every student to clone the main build in order to modify a handful of files.
 Instead, we will rely on a submodule which will allow users to use the GitHub web interface to add and modify Markdown files easily.
 Users can also use the Git command-line to push/pull from the public submodule repository.

-#### Administrators

-To update the website following a recent change from a user, an administrator will need to:
+__Administrators.__ To update the website following a recent change from a user, an administrator will need to:
 1) Pull changes from the submodule `website-public`.
 2) Recompile the static website locally to update `_site`.
 3) Update `_site` in `public_html` using a tool like `rsync`.

-__Current administrators:__
-- Derek Nowrouzrezahrai
-- Marc-Antoine Beaudoin
+Current administrators are Derek Nowrouzrezahrai, Marc-Antoine Beaudoin and Joey Litalien.
-- Joey Litalien

-### TODOs
+## TODOs
 - [ ] Setup public submodule for non-admin users.
 - [ ] Setup host directory for large files to eventually replace `/pub-assets`.